 Stuffed Chocolate Chip Cookies

-These are my Stuffies - a super stable chocolate chip cookie dough that bakes up chewy, thick, and slightly cakey.
-They have the most amazing depth of flavor from the addition of milk powder to the brown butter and is perfect for holding all sorts of gooey fillings, such as Nutella and peanut butter.
-I’ll give you plenty of options down below for great flavor combinations.
+These are my Chocolate Chip Stuffies - a super stable chocolate chip cookie dough that bakes up chewy, thick, and slightly cakey.
+It has the most amazing depth of flavor from the brown butter and is perfect for holding all sorts of gooey fillings, such as Nutella and peanut butter.

 What ingredients do you need for Chocolate Chip Stuffies?